XNNgithub/Diamond-Price-Modelling/README.md

 ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134125287/12e9f9a9-65fc-4f70-8642-25e4432626d2)

 ### Remove rows based on outlier data
-We also removed rows where the count quantities of some features were extremely low and would be hard for the model to learn.
+We also removed rows where the count quantities of some features were extremely low and would be hard for a model to learn.

 For example, cut_quality features of Good, Fair and Ideal had counts of 28, 5 and 1 respectively.
 ![image](https://github.com/XNNgithub/Diamond-Price-Modelling/assets/134125287/202f7912-0884-4586-9dc4-f8146447495d)